rocketeers/docs/II-Concepts/Tasks.md

 ### Core methods

-The core methods of any Task is the `run` method, this is the one that lies at the bottom of nearly every other helper.
+The core method of any Task is the `run` method.
+This is the one that lays at the bottom of nearly every other helper.
-It just runs commands on the remote server, and returns the output.
+It just runs commands on the remote server and returns the output.

 ```php
 <?php